Schedule 25/26

 Readings:

-Same as Week 2, plus:
+Same as Session 2, plus:

 Geurts (1996) Local satisfaction guaranteed: A presupposition theory and its problems